VictorAChang/employee_retention_IBM/README.md

 <b style="font-size: 125%;"> Diagnostic Analytics </b>

 Diagnostic analytics is a method in data analysis that digs into historical data to determine why certain events occurred, addressing the question, “Why did this happen?”.
-It employs techniques such as drill down, data mining, correlations, and regression to reveal underlying causes behind observed trends or anomalies (Investopedia, n.d.; NetSuite, 2021).
-The value of diagnostic analytics lies in its capacity to uncover root causes and contributing factors, such as changes in customer behavior, operational inefficiencies, or external influences, which empowers businesses to make targeted improvements, prevent issues from reoccurring, and refine strategies for better outcomes (Investopedia, n.d.; NetSuite, 2021).
+It employs techniques such as drill down, data mining, correlations, and regression to reveal underlying causes behind observed trends or anomalies (Drury, 2025; Holliday, 2021).
+The value of diagnostic analytics lies in its capacity to uncover root causes and contributing factors, such as changes in customer behavior, operational inefficiencies, or external influences, which empowers businesses to make targeted improvements, prevent issues from reoccurring, and refine strategies for better outcomes (Drury, 2025; Holliday, 2021).

 <div align="center">